nialljmiller/PHYS4840_Numerical_integration_I/README.md

 print("\nWeights for each point:") print(weights)

-# Compute the integral approximation manually using a for loop
 integral_approx = 0  # Initialize sum

-print("\nStep-by-step evaluation of the integral approximation:") for i in range(n):
+for i in range(n):
     point = legendre_roots[i]
     weight = weights[i]